Top notch instruction from industry thought leaders.

 David received his J.D.
 (Hons.) from the University of Toronto in 2010 (Silver Medal), and is called to the Bars of Alberta (2011) and Ontario (2013).
 Before joining Osler, David served as a law clerk to The Honourable Mr. Justice Morris J. Fish of the Supreme Court of Canada.

-David is counsel at the Ontario Ministry of the Attorney General, where he focuses on constitutional law.
+David Tortell is counsel at the Ontario Ministry of the Attorney General (“MAG”), where he focuses on Indigenous issues and Aboriginal and constitutional law.
 He was called to the Ontario Bar in 2008 and the New York State Bar in 2011.
-David has also worked at the Department of Justice Canada and the City of Toronto, where he practiced constitutional and human rights law and civil litigation.
+Prior to joining MAG, David worked at the Department of Justice Canada, the City of Toronto and a law firm in New York City.

-David has LL.B. and B.C.L. degrees from McGill University and an LL.M. from the University of Toronto.
-He previously completed a doctorate in Literature at the University of Toronto and has published on constitutional law issues.
+David holds LL.B. and B.C.L. degrees from McGill University and an LL.M. from the University of Toronto.
+He previously completed a doctorate in literature at the University of Toronto and has published on constitutional law issues.

 Liz Nastasi is a lawyer, dispute resolution practitioner and educator.